devaryan12123/OneNoteAPISampleWinUniversal/README.md

 * You can get a full list of tools needed to build Universal Windows app [here](http://dev.windows.com/en-us/develop/downloads)

 ** O365 specific Pre-requisites
-* What you need to do is to go to Programs and Features, Turn on/off Windows features and then choose to add Windows Identity Foundation 3.5 to your system.
+* You need to go to Programs and Features, Turn on/off Windows features and then choose to add Windows Identity Foundation 3.5 to your system.

 * **NuGet packages** used in the sample.
 These are handled using the package manager, as described in the setup instructions.
 These should update